Back to Google Nest Guides

 Symptoms

-• Heat not turning on
+• Heating will not turn on

-• Furnace not responding to heat calls
+• Furnace does not respond to a heat call

 Recognize these?
 Here's what usually causes it.